Abortion in Brazil

 Brazil is a signatory of the American Human Rights Convention, also called the Pact of San José.
 The Convention grants the right to life to human embryos, "in general, from the moment of conception", and has a legal status on a par with the Constitution in Brazilian Law.
 The Civil Code of Brazil also provides rights to fetuses and embryos.
 In a 2008 case, however, the Supreme Federal Court ruled, by a 6–5 vote, that the right to life applies only to intrauterine embryos, and that frozen embryos not eligible to a uterus transfer do not hold fundamental rights and may be used for research purposes.
 In 2012, the Supreme Court also authorized the abortion of anencephalic fetuses.

 On November 29, 2016, the Supreme Court in Brazil ruled in a non-binding decision that "abortion should not be a crime when performed in the first three months of pregnancy".
-This ruling was controversial, due to the fact that the Brazilian government had passed a bill earlier in 2016 which aimed to make Brazilian law on abortion even stricter.
+This ruling was controversial because the Brazilian government had passed a bill earlier in 2016 which aimed to make Brazilian law on abortion even stricter.
+As of September 2023, the Court is considering a case that could decriminalise abortion up to twelve weeks; in one of her final statements before retiring as the Court's President, Rosa Weber, made a public statement stating that motherhood should be a choice and not an obligation.

+As of October 2025, an abortion can be performed in Brazil only if the pregnancy is a case of rape, is life-threatening to the pregnant woman, or if the baby is anencephalic.
+The above mentioned case of decriminalising abortion up to twelve weeks has not been enacted as a date for a vote in the Congress's Chamber of Deputies has not been set yet.